4lch4/Digital-Garden/docs/notes/infrastructure/digital-garden/front-matter.md

 ---
 title: Available Front Matter for Digital Garden (DG) Entries
-sidebar_label: DG Front Matter
+sidebar_label: Front Matter
 keywords: ['Docusaurus', 'Front-Matter', 'Meta']
-description: |
-An overview of all the front matter properties that are available to every entry in my Digital Garden (DG).
+description: An overview of all the front matter properties that are available to every entry in my Digital Garden (DG).
 ---

 When creating a new entry in the Digital Garden (DG) we first need to provide some Front Matter data so the site knows what the entry is about.
 The following table lists all of the properties that can be set in the Front Matter.